 If the data from a shape file is to be imported into the corresponding feature class, a shape import can be carried out.

 Data of a feature class can also be exported to a shape file.
-The data must be displayed in the illustration, a connection to the corresponding folder must be established (analogous to the import) and a bulk copy can be carried out.
+The data must be displayed in the graphic, a connection to the corresponding folder must be established (analogous to the import) and a bulk copy can be carried out.
 Unlike importing, when exporting, the source is the feature class and the destination is the shape connection.

 SDF files can be linked as background maps.
 This is done analogously to a shape connection.